rocky/python-xasm/README.rst

     pydisasm --format xasm /tmp/five.pyc

-In the example above though, I have shortend and simplified the result.
+In the example above though, I have shortened and simplified the result.

 Usage